The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 In order for the submission to be correct, it must contain the following information:

-• a brief and clear description of the incident (what the user complains about)
+- A brief and clear description of the incident (what the user is complaining about)

 If you’re reporting spam or non-thematic Usenet messages, you need to include the content of the message.

-It is important to note that IP addresses for broadband access services change every time you connect, so for uniquely identifying users, only IP addresses are not sufficient.
-It is therefore important to specify the exact time of the incident with the time zone for each IP address and to the accuracy of a second.
+It is important to note that the IP addresses for broadband access services change every time you connect, so IP addresses alone are not sufficient for uniquely identifying users.
+It is therefore important to specify the exact time of the incident, including the time zone, for each IP address, down to the second.

 All time zones are defined in relation to Coordinated Universal Time (UTC).
 The time zone reference point is a zero-meridian that passes through the Royal Observatory at Greenwich, London.
 That is why today, the term Greenwich Mean Time (GMT) is often used today.
 For example, Croatia has CET time zone that corresponds to UTC + 1, i.e. if it is 2 pm in Croatia, UTC is 1 pm.
 During summer time, instead of CET time, CEST time is used corresponding to the UTC + 2 time zone.

-• selling or borrowing your own and using another user’s electronic identity
+- selling or lending your account and using another user's electronic identity

 Also, the CARNET Abuse Service shall report acts to the competent state bodies that are prohibited by the laws of the Republic of Croatia in case of more serious offenses.
 For example, the Criminal Code prohibits: